Skip to content

 Troubleshooting Steps

-status=4error, wait a few minutes before trying again.
-This allows the session limit to reset. -
+2. Wait and Retry: If you encounter a status=4 error, wait a few minutes before trying again.
+This allows the session limit to reset.

 Note: